-Boards are required to produce a publicly available policy statement setting out their plans.
 Government's policy aims and objectives.
-It is recommended that these statements be pubwebsites where they have them and reviewed every three years. for deliverir lished on B ng the loards' ls an up to date statement in place and copy (or weblink) provided to Defra, and EA?
-Yes 🔀 No 🗌 Biodiversity Please indicate whether your Board has a Biodiversity Action Plan Yes 🔀 No 🗌 If "yes" is the Biodiversity Action Plan available on your website?
+It is recommended that these statements be pub websites where they have them and reviewed every three years.
+Is an up to date statement in place and copy (or weblink) provided to Defra, and EA?
+Yes 🔀 No 🗌 Biodiversity Please indicate whether your Board has a Biodiversity Action Plan Yes 🔀 No If "yes" is the Biodiversity Action Plan available on your website?
 Yes 🔀 No 🗌 What year was your Biodiversity Action Plan last updated?)
 2010 Have you reported progress on BAP implementation on your web site?
 Yes No 🔀 When was biodiversity last discussed at a Board meeting (date)?
-23/06/21 Do you have a biosecurity process?
+16/11/22 Do you have a biosecurity process?
 Yes 🔀 No 🗌 SSSI water level management plans Please indicate whether your Board is responsible for any SSSI water level manage plans?
-No 🔀 Area of SSSI with IDB water level management plans 0 Area of SSSI where IDB water level management activities are contributing to recovering or condition? favourable 9 6500 ha f SSSI where IDB water level management actions are required to achieve recovering or favourable condition?
+No 🔀 Area of SSSI with IDB water level management plans 0 Area of SSSI where IDB water level management activities are contributing to recovering of condition? r favourable ) 6500 ha

+Area of SSSI where IDB water level management actions are required to achieve recovering condition? ıg or favou rable Condition?
 0 Access to environmental expertise Does your IDB have access to environmental expertise?
-If so please tick all those options by which environmental expertise is regularly provided to your IDB: pelow thro ugh Appropriately skilled Board Members (e.g. Board member from an Environmental Body/Auth Co-opted members Directly employed staff Contracted persons or consultants Environmental Partners/NGOs Other (please describe) nority) Asset Management What system/database does your Board use to manage the assets it is responsible for?
-ADIS Paper Records Other Electronic System Has your Board continued to undertake visual inspections and update asset databases on an annual basis? 'es  No 🗌 What is the cumulative total of identified watercourse (in km) that the Board periodically mail 350 intains?
-How many pumping stations does the Board operate?
-5 What is the cumulative design capacity of the Board's pumping station(s) (enter zero if no s operated)? tations are e 1.5 cumecs Health and Safety - Does the Board have a current Health and Safety policy in place?
-Yes 🔀 No 🗌 Does the Board have a responsible officer for Health and Safety?
-Yes 🔀 No 📙 Have there been any reportable incidents in the past year?
-If so, please summarise in the box below: Yes No 🔀
+If so please tick all those options which environmental expertise is regularly provided to your IDB: below thro ough Appropriately skilled Board Members (e.g. Board member from an Environmental Body/Aut Co-opted members Directly employed staff Contracted persons or consultants Environmental Partners/NGOs Other (please describe) lhority) Asset Managementhat system/database does your Board use to manage the assets it is responsible for?
+ADIS Paper Records Other Electronic System Has your Board continued to undertake visual inspections and update asset databases on an annual basis?
+Yes 🔀 No 🗌 What is the cumulative total of identified watercourse (in km) that the Board periodically made and the state of the Board operate?
+5 aintains?
+What is the cumulative design capacity of the Board's pumping station(s) (enter zero if no soperated)?
+1.5 cumecs stations are е Does the Board have a responsible officer for Health and Safety?
+Yes X Yes X Yes No No No No